chairbender/bbsynth/README.md

 https://google.github.io/styleguide/cppguide.html

 todos:
-- spectrum analyzer (use tutorial)
+- fix the bad way i've included pffft
 - refactor to use more things in juce::dsp vs the hand-rolled stuff
 - maybe DC offset issues in the minblep implementation at high sawtooth freqs.
 I suspect this could be from precision issues due to the many implicit conversions in the original impl